wp-staging/wp-staging/readme.txt

 * I can not log in to the staging / backup site
 If you are using a security plugin like All In One WP Security & Firewall you need to install the latest version of WP STAGING to access your cloned backup site.
-Go to WP Staging > Settings and add the slug to the custom login page which you set up in All In One WP Security & Firewall plugin.
+Go to WP STAGING > Settings and add the slug to the custom login page which you set up in All In One WP Security & Firewall plugin.